Is It Okay to Lie in a Job Interview

 • Employment confirmations and reference contacts.

-• Project samples or anonymized work.
+• Project samples or anonymised work.

 • Language proficiency certificates or test results (if applicable).